innogames/ltc/README.md

 `$ pip install -r requirements.txt`

+Also probably will be needed to install the next packages:

+`$ apt-get install python-matplotlib`

+`$ apt-get install python-tk`

 ### 3. Initialize the database
-First set the database engine (only PostgreSQL 9.5+) in your settings files; `jltom/settings.py` Of course, remember to install necessary database driver for your engine.
+First set the database engine (only PostgreSQL 9.5+) in your settings files; `jltc/settings.py` Of course, remember to install necessary database driver for your engine.
 Then define your credentials as well.
-Then execute:
+By default jltc will use `jltc` schema in database, which needs to be created:

+`su - postgres`
+`psql`
+`\c YOUR_DATABASE_NAME`
+`CREATE SCHEMA jltc AUTHORIZATION your_user_name;`

+Then execute in jltc folder:

 `./manage.py makemigrations`
 `./manage.py migrate`